NREL/HPC/docs/Documentation/Systems/Kestrel/filesystems.md

 5. What you would like to call the directory.
 For example, "/shared-projects/myproject-shared" or other similar descriptive name, ideally between about 4-15 characters in length.
 6. A group name for the UNIX group ownership of the directory, the same or similar to the directory name provided in Step 5.
 ```

 !!! info
-    If you currently have a shared project directory on Eagle that you need copied over to Kestrel, please contact [hpc-help@nrel.gov](mailto:HPC-Help@nrel.gov).
+    Shared project directories are not automatically synced between Eagle and Kestrel.

 ### ScratchFS